Advice for safer injecting

 Always use a new set of equipment for every injection.
 Safely dispose of your equipment right away to avoid anyone reusing it or hurting themselves by accident.

-You can get new, clean equipment at a needle exchange service.
+You can get new, clean equipment at a Needle and Syringe Programme (NSP).
 You can also dispose of your old equipment and get lots more advice about keeping yourself safe.
-Find out more about needle exchanges at the bottom of this page.
+Find out more about Needle and Syringe Programmes at the bottom of this page.

 Don’t share, borrow or lend any injecting equipment.
 Using your own equipment helps avoid HIV, hepatitis and other infections.
 This doesn’t just mean needles.
 It also includes mixing water, cups, spoons, and filters.